opentechcommunity/events/odw24.md

 To support the participants of Datathon to build their idea we take support of esteemed local community partners to mentor participants.
 These include

-1. Flutter Kathmandu
+1. Flutter Kathmandu: Damodar Lohani helped the participants on solving problems related to mobile application development.

-2. Kathmandu Living Labs
+2. Kathmandu Living Labs: Bhawak Pokhrel helped the participants on solving problems related to building civic technology.

-3. Open Knowledge Nepal
+3. Open Knowledge Nepal: James Shrestha helped the participants on solving problems related to the concepts of open data.

-4. YouthMapper Nepal
+4. YouthMapper Nepal: Nishan Aryal helped the participants on solving problems related to the concepts of data used in open source communities and the concept of green and circular economy.

-5. Women Leader in Information Technology
+5. Women Leader in Information Technology: Sarila Ngakhusi helped the participants on solving problems related to the concepts of data visualization, web application and business model.

-6. Samarpan Youth Initiative.
+6. Open Tech Community: Pawan Kumar Kandel & Arjun Gautam helped the participants on solving problems related to the concepts of building product.

 **Open Datathon Event**